SergeNIANGORAN/CSMSN/README.md

 one center, and four functions which performs the CSM method of **Desmet**, **Hatayama**, **Student** and **Distance**.

-The main function of this package which compiles and performs all the four methods together is `PROGRAM_MAITRE_CSM()`.
+The main function of this package which compiles and performs the simulations of all the four methods together is `MASTER_CSM_MOY_GLOBAL_SIMS()`.

 The methods implemented in this package are detailed in the following
 article: